 On June 28, 2016, the CAC promulgated the Administrative Provisions on Mobile Internet Applications Information Services, or the Mobile Application Administrative Provisions, which took effect on August 1, 2016.
-According to the Mobile Application Administrative Provisions, "mobile internet applications" refers to application software that run on mobile smart devices providing information services after being pre-installed, downloaded or embedded through other means.
+The Mobile Application Administrative Provisions was partially revised on June 14, 2022, and took effect on August 1, 2022.
+According to the revised Mobile Application Administrative Provisions, "mobile internet applications" refers to application software that run on mobile smart devices providing information services.
 "Mobile internet application providers" refer to the owners or operators of mobile internet applications.
-Internet application stores refer to platforms which provide services related to online browsing, searching and downloading of application software and releasing of development tools and products through the internet.
-On December 16, 2016, the MIIT promulgated the Interim Administrative Provisions on the Pre-installation and Distribution of the Mobile Smart Terminal Application Software, which took effect on July 1, 2017 and requires, among others, that internet information service providers must ensure that a mobile application software, which refers to a software that supports the normal functioning of the hardware and operating system of a mobile smart device.
-In addition, mobile smart terminal application software involving charges should be true, accurate, eye-catching and normative, and users should be charged only after their confirmation.
+"Application distribution services" refer to the activities of providing application releasing, downloading, dynamic loading and other services through the Internet including Internet application stores, quick application centers, Internet applet platforms, browser plug-in platforms and other types.
+The revised Mobile Application Administrative Provisions further emphasizes that mobile internet application providers shall comply with relevant provisions on the scope of necessary personal information when engaging in personal information processing activities.
+According to the revised Mobile Application Administrative Provisions, mobile internet application providers shall not compel users to agree to unnecessary personal information collection out of any reason, and shall not refuse users to use the apps' basic functions in the event that such users do not consent to the collection of their personal information beyond necessity.
+On December 16, 2016, the MIIT promulgated the Interim Administrative Provisions on the Pre-installation and Distribution of the Mobile Smart Terminal Application Software, which took effect on July 1, 2017 and user data can be uninstalled by a user easily, unless the mobile application is a basic function software, which refers to a software that supports the normal functioning of the hardware and operating system of a mobile smart device.
+In addition, mobil involving charges should strictly comply with the relevant regulations such as sale at an expressly marked price, and express the charge standard and method.
+The content expressed should be true, accurate, eye-catching and normative, and users should be charged only after their confirmation.